Edfa3ly/take-home-coding-challenge/QA.md

 Expected Deliverables
 ---------------------

+1- Write test cases for the above scenarios.

-1- Recommended tool is Selenium WebDriver with any programming language.
+2- Recommended tool is Selenium WebDriver with any programming language.

-2- A documentation of the code workflow is mandatory.
+3- A documentation of the code workflow is mandatory.

-3- Should be executed on Chrome, Firefox and Safari (two of them is minimum).
+4- Should be executed on Chrome, Firefox and Safari.

-4- README file for how to run.
+5- README file for how to run.

 How will we review?
 -------------------